The growth of A2P text messaging

 Wireless carriers will eventually start blocking P2P long codes and shared short code traffic.
 We expect a grace period after the carriers go live, but our advice is to start preparing for the switch as soon as possible if you are still using shared short codes or running 10 digit SMS over local number.

-If you want to be among the companies getting early access to 10DLC, talk to us!
+If you want to be among the companies getting early access to long codes, head over to our A2P 10DLC messaging product page!

 What steps do I need to take to start using 10DLC?